 When relationships aren’t going well, and criticism, defensiveness, and contempt have become regular features, it’s really stressful.

-Sometimes is gets so stressful that one or both partners shuts down on each other completely.
+Sometimes is gets so stressful that one or both partners shut down on each other completely.

 When you completely withdraw from interaction with your partner, we call that stonewalling.